Have you ever considered whether you might be training men to treat you poorly? See if any of these scenarios sound familiar to you:

 - Don’t offer to pay for dinner if you want him to pay.

-- If he suggests you drive to meet him, simply say that won’t work for you.
+- If he suggests you drive to meet him, say that won’t work for you.

 - If you want a committed relationship, don’t have casual sex.

-These new habits will help you figure out whether he’s into you or not.
+Of course, you could explain why you’re not happy with what he’s doing, but most men can figure it out in these situations.
+When you teach a man how to treat you in these ways, it will help you figure out whether he’s into you or not.
 If you hold out for what you want and he’s into you, he’ll start treating you better.
 If he’s not into you, he’ll disappear.
-It may be painful, but at least you know where you stand with him.
-Aren’t you better off if without him if he doesn’t really care about you?
+It may be painful, but at least you’ll know exactly where you stand with him.
+Aren’t you better off without him if he doesn’t really care about you?
+This approach will lead you to the men with the best potential for a healthy relationship with you.

 Maybe you’re thinking, “This isn’t as easy as she makes it sound!”
 It’s true that saying “no” can be very difficult, but it can make a huge difference in your ability to get what you want in any relationship, not just your relationships with men.
-That’s why I wrote so much about it in my new book, Be Your Own Brand of Sexy.
-My next blog post will be a quiz to help you figure out if you’re having trouble saying “no.” If you are, I’ll give you some suggestions on what to do about it.
+These stories are excerpts from my book, Be Your Own Brand of Sexy which has much more on this topic and how to make dating decisions with men.

-You have to expect respect to get it.
-And if enough of us stopped settling for late night booty calls and half-hearted dates, we might re-train men to treat us all better!
+You must expect respect to get it.
+If enough of us stopped settling for half-hearted dates, we might re-train men to treat us all better.